kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 ### TODOs: Plugin

-- Consider to add a config parameter telling for which priorities of the pending pods we should optimize for.
-- New mode: Kør solver sålænge der ikke kommer nye pods (dvs. i fritiden).
-- Make recreation of standalone pods optional and consider to remove it completely.
 - Look throw forks and their stars on github on scheduler-plugins repo
-- Use pluginConfig with args instead of hardcoding values.
-See [scheduler-config.yaml](https://github.com/AlleNeri/scheduler-plugins/blob/dev-optimizedpreemption/manifests/optimizedpreemption/scheduler-config.yaml)
 - QoS classes are currently ignored: BestEffort, Burstable, Guaranteed.
 We currently assume all pods are Guaranteed Pods.
 See also <https://medium.com/@muppedaanvesh/a-hands-on-guide-to-kubernetes-qos-classes-%EF%B8%8F-571b5f8f7e58>
 - Quotas and LimitsRanges are currently ignored.
 See also <https://medium.com/codex/what-you-need-to-know-to-debug-a-preempted-pod-on-kubernetes-1c956eec3f35>
 - Find a better way to set verbose level.
-- Somehow ensure that the cluster state is the same throughout execution.
-If not, consider to evict those non-planned pods during execution.
-We can use the snapshot to see how many there is of each RS-workloads and standalone pods and compare with the actual state.
-We should never have more than planned, but we can have less if something got deleted externally or if we move a pod or evict it.
 - We will get a plan timeout if a pod is removed during plan execution (if a standalone pod is deleted or a workload is scaled down).
 - Add metrics using Prometheus and Grafana.